-This database details the first 330 DNA exonerations in the United States and updates the research in the Convicting the Innocent book.
+This database details the first 350 DNA exonerations in the United States and updates the research in the Convicting the Innocent book.
 New research using these updated data include a new book chapter, Convicting the Innocent Redux, presenting updated data from the first 330 DNA exonerations and an article updating data on false confessions and revisiting the problem of confession contamination.
-This research was conducted by Professor Brandon L. Garrett with the support of the University of Virginia School of Law, including generous grants from the Olin Program and summer research grants.
-The Open Society Institute provided a very generous grant over several years that made this research possible.
-Copyright © 2016.
+This research was conducted by Professor Brandon L. Garrett with the support of the University of Virginia School of Law, including grants from the Olin Program and summer research grants.
+The Open Society Institute provided a generous grant over several years that made this research possible.
+Copyright © 2019.
 All rights reserved.

 About Convicting the Innocent

 On January 20, 1984, Earl Washington—defended for all of forty minutes by a lawyer who had never tried a death penalty case—was found guilty of rape and murder in the state of Virginia and sentenced to death.
 After nine years on death row, DNA testing cast doubt on his conviction and saved his life.
 However, he spent another eight years in prison before more sophisticated DNA technology proved his innocence and convicted the guilty man.
 DNA exonerations have shattered confidence in the criminal justice system by exposing how often we have convicted the innocent and let the guilty walk free.
 In this unsettling in-depth analysis, Brandon Garrett examines what went wrong in the cases of the first 250 wrongfully convicted people to be exonerated by DNA testing.